knowledge-computing/mapkurator-doc/docs/install2.md

 </h3>

 <ol>
- <li> Check that you started the "mapkurator" conda environment with <code> conda activate mapkurator </code>
+ <li> Check that you started the "mapkurator" conda environment with <code> conda activate mapkurator </code><br>
  <img src="_media/assets/how2use2/error1.png" height=250 width=400 alt="User Homepage"><br>
  </li>
- <li> Check that your elastic search instance is running properly, go to Step 4 in Section 1.
+ <li> Check that your elastic search instance is running properly, go to Step 4 in Section 1.<br>
  <img src="_media/assets/how2use2/error2.png" height=250 width=400 alt="User Homepage"><br>
  </li>
- <li>Check that you are in the recogito2 directory before running the sbt command.
+ <li>Check that you are in the recogito2 directory before running the sbt command.<br>
  <img src="_media/assets/how2use2/error3.png" height=250 width=400 alt="User Homepage"><br>
  </li>